This article is about CoinJar in the United Kingdom. If you're looking for instructions for CoinJar in Australia, visit this article.

 When sending an XLM payment from CoinJar, be sure to check if your destination address requires a Memo ID.
 Omitting a Memo ID may result in irrevocably losing funds.

 Algorand (ALGO) payments

-To send ALGOs to an ALGO address, simply input the ALGO wallet address as per any standard transaction.
+To send ALGOs to an ALGO address, please input the ALGO wallet address as per any standard transaction.

 EOS (EOS) payments

 EOS utilises Destination Tag technology and a Memo is required to send EOS to CoinJar.
 Omitting or using an incorrect Destination Tag / Memo will cause issues in crediting the transaction to your CoinJar account, and the funds may not be recoverable.